RuProf/prof_gui/README.md

     - [] default json choose by latest modidified time
     - []

-lprof
-- [] inline callable , like print_stats()
-- [] mapping dict for `import as` redirect
-- [] trace the 3third party library , by specifying the list

 ### Limitation:

-clickable event is not working in some cases
+clickable event is not working in following cases:
 - duplicated func name under the project direct (`a.py::func1` & `b.py::func1`)
 - can't redirect to the func that renamed - `import * as *`